-MC SCI8: How does the candidate elicit responses to promote thinking and understandings of science concepts and abilities to apply scientific practices during scientific inquiry?
+SCI8: How does the candidate elicit responses to promote thinking and understanding of science concepts and abilities to apply scientific practices during scientific inquiry?

-The Guiding Question addresses how in the video clips, the candidate brings forth and builds on student responses to guide their learning; this can occur during whole class discussions, small group discussions, or consultations with individual students.
+The Guiding Question addresses how, in the video clips, the candidate brings forth and builds on student responses to guide learning; this can occur during whole class discussions, small group discussions, or consultations with individual students.

-- Evidence-based explanation: An evidence-based explanation of a phenomenon includes a claim (statement) about the underlying cause using scientific concepts or principle(s), consistent with scientific evidence or data. - Making predictions: Making a prediction is developing a claim (statement) about the phenomenon based on the gathered scientific evidence and/or data. - Significant content inaccuracies: Candidate exhibits a pattern of presenting and/or referencing information to students that does not align with correct and current scientific knowledge.
+- Evidence-based explanation-An evidence-based explanation of a phenomenon includes a claim (statement) about the underlying cause using scientific concepts or principle(s), consistent with scientific evidence or data. - Making predictions-Making predictions is constructing a claim (statement) about the phenomenon based on the gathered scientific data and/or evidence. - Significant content inaccuracies-Candidate exhibits a pattern of presenting and/or referencing information to students that does not align with correct and current scientific knowledge.
 These are not minor misstatements or incomplete metaphors, but serious errors that will mislead and/or misinform students unless corrected in the future.